ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Infrastructure diversity

-Prio deployments should ensure that aggregators do not have common dependencies that would enable a single vendor to reassemble inputs.
-For example, if all participating aggregators stored unencrypted input shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.
+Prio deployments should ensure that Aggregators do not have common dependencies that would enable a single vendor to reassemble inputs.
+For example, if all participating Aggregators stored unencrypted input shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.